 But we do not have to be religious to be spiritual and to break free from our limited perception.

-Imagine the tiny seedling that was you did not come from the physical bodies of your biological father or mother- but from nature itself.
-We are a part of the ‘ten thousand things’— a Chinese expression used to mean the indefinite multitude of all forms and beings in manifest existence.
-Like any animal in the wild, or any flower in a forest, we come into being as part of an organic process calls life.
+Imagine that the tiny seedling that was you did not come from the physical bodies of your biological father or mother- but from nature itself.
+We are a part of the ‘ten thousand things’— a Chinese expression used to refer to the indefinite multitude of all forms and beings in existence.
+Like any animal in the wild or any flower in a forest, we come into being as part of an organic process called life.

 Now, consider how nature works: It produces but does not possess.
 Nutrients from the soil, sunshine, rainfall are freely given, without needing a return.
 Your true source has no preconceived ideas that dictate what you should do, whom you should listen to where you should live.
 It loves and respects you unconditionally, and you are allowed to live naturally and spontaneously.

 Nature would not want an oak tree to become a pine tree, or a rose to be a sunflower.
-Therefore, whatever path you choose, however you act, you are as glorious and as valid as your neighbor’s daughter.
-Nature does not care about how much money you make, how fast or slow you grow, or how much materials you hoard.
-It honors every single piece of your path and wants you to expand into the fullest, most authentic you.
-The Mother Earth knows that you are entirely innocent, that you do not owe anyone anything, and your existence requires no justification.
+Therefore, whatever path you choose, however you act, you are as glorious and as valid as your neighbour’s daughter.
+Nature does not care about how much money you make, how fast or slow you grow, or how many material things you hoard.
+It honours every single piece of your path and wants you to expand into the fullest, most authentic you.
+Mother Earth knows that you are entirely innocent, that you do not owe anyone anything, and your existence requires no justification.

-In stillness, contemplate the above, and see if you could slowly and gently loosen some of the entrapment of cultural conditioning and internalized guilt.
+In stillness, contemplate the above, and see if you can slowly and gently loosen some of the entrapment of cultural conditioning and internalized guilt.

 Let’s also observe the following poem from Kahlil Gibran.
 Framed as his advice to parents; he shares profound insights into the nature of a parent-child relationship: